tresorit/cwac-endless/README.markdown

 [here is a blog post covering the changes to `AsyncTask`](http://commonsware.com/blog/2012/04/20/asynctask-threading-regression-confirmed.html) that pertain to the serialized pool.

+If you wish to extend what is done in this `AsyncTask`, create your own subclass of the static `EndlessAdapter.AppendTask`, implement what you need (chaining to the superclass to inherit existing behavior), and override `buildTask()` in your `EndlessAdapter` subclass to create an instance of your own custom task class.

 Dependencies
 ------------
 This project relies upon the [CWAC AdapterWrapper][adapter] project.